Dealing with high gas and electricity bills

 To meet the high-energy-cost criteria, the government will have to identify your property as being likely to have high heating costs.
 They will try do this by looking at property data held by the Valuation Office Agency (VOA).
 However, it is important to check your post regularly as you may be asked to provide further information to help decide whether you are eligible.

-If you meet the low-income criteria but do not receive a letter about Warm Home Discount entitlement by the middle of January 2023, it is likely that your property has not been identified as having high heating costs.
+If you meet the low-income criteria but have not already received a letter about Warm Home Discount entitlement, it is likely that your property has not been identified as having high heating costs.

 For more information on the Warm Home Discount Scheme, see GOV.UK.
 You can also check whether you may be eligible for a Warm Home Discount or get information on how you can challenge a decision that you are not eligible by: